-Lead generation marketing relies on campaigns to gather information about potential customers and convert them into potential customers.
+Demand generation is based on marketing campaigns to create a demand or interest in your product or service.
 Lead generation translates this interest into something tangible and feasible.
-The most obvious difference between a demand generation campaign and a lead generation campaign is, therefore, whether the campaign asks for contact information or not.
-These three general examples highlight how lead generation differs from one company to another and from one person to another.
+The most obvious difference between a demand generation campaign and a lead generation campaign is whether the campaign asks for contact information or not.
+Sales leads tend to reach people and companies in a similar way to their current customer base.

-There comes a time when a lead generation campaign is needed to try to encourage those people to take the next step by sharing their data.
-Your job is to encourage potential customers with additional valuable information and resources until that person is ready to make a purchase.
-As with demand generation campaigns, email correspondence can be used to exclude these people from the segmentation of lead generation campaigns and increase your overall CPL.
+Lead generation marketers have more tools available than ever, and a test-based approach is the best way to get the most out of their value.
 Let's start by defining a potential customer and then we'll see what online lead generation is, why it needs lead generation, how to qualify someone as a potential customer, how to label the types of leads, such as sales, qualified leads, how leads are generated and why Inbound lead generation is much more effective than simply buying leads.